Utappia/uCareSystem/README.md

 - P. Loughman (Thanks for your continued support)
 - D. Emge (Thanks for your continued support)
-- N. Karanikolas
-- J. Michailidis
+- K. A. Gkountras (Jemadux)
-- M. Stade
+- B. Breitfeld
-- M. C. Enache
-- Er.
-Vlyziotis
+- S. McClatchie
-- J. Cain
+- J. A. Villareal
-- D. Luchini
+- D. E. Swarthout

 ## Description: